-2015, the City In adopted a Chapter 40R Smart Growth Overlay District near the MBTA station and the Route 1 traffic circle, to facilitate the development of multistory, mixed-use buildings with a much greater total area than base zoning allows. permitted by right in the overlay district include retail, office, residential, and supported by shared parking, and interconnecting walkways to the MBTA commuter rail station and to the Clipper City Rail Trail.
+In 2015, the City adopted a Chapter 40R Smart Growth Overlay District near the MBTA station and the Route 1 traffic circle, to facilitate the development of multi-story, mixed-use buildings with a much greater total floor area than base zoning allows.
+Uses permitted by right in the overlay district include retail, office, and residential, supported shared parking, by interconnecting walkways to the MBTA commuter rail station and to the Clipper City Rail Trail.
 Residential projects must include a 25-percent affordable component.
 New jobs, new housing, and tax base growth in this area will complement the City's historic core and replace large surface parking lots with productive buildings and uses.